-- To College officials who have a legitimate educational interest in the records. - To officials of schools, school systems, or institutions of higher education in which the student seeks or intends to enroll, or to officials of another institution of higher education in which the student has enrolled. - To authorized officials of the following entities, in connection with federal- or state-supported education programs: the U.S. Department of Education; the U.S. Comptroller General; the U.S. Attorney General; or state and local educational authorities. - In connection with a student's request for or receipt of financial aid, including determining the eligibility, amount or conditions of the financial aid or enforcing the terms and conditions of the aid. - If required by a state law requiring disclosure that was adopted before November 19, 1974. - To state and local authorities to whom such information is specifically allowed to be reported or disclosed under state law in connection with the juvenile justice system. - To organizations conducting certain studies for educational purposes for or on behalf of the College. - To accrediting organizations, including individuals on visiting committees, to carry out their functions. - To parents who claim the student as a dependent for income tax purposes.
-Education record information will be released only with the student's consent or upon receipt of a federal income tax return indicating the student's dependency status, unless otherwise authorized by law. - To comply with a judicial order or a lawfully issued subpoena, provided the College makes a reasonable attempt to notify the student in advance of compliance (except in certain cases involving grand jury subpoenas) or, when the College is involved in a legal action with a parent or student, where disclosure is to the court, without a court order or subpoena, and is relevant for the College to proceed as plaintiff or to defend itself.
+- To College officials who have a legitimate educational interest in the records. - To officials of schools, school systems, or institutions of higher education in which the student seeks or intends to enroll, or to officials of another institution of higher education in which the student has enrolled. - To authorized officials of the following entities, in connection with federal- or state-supported education programs: the U.S. Department of Education; the U.S. Comptroller General; the U.S. Attorney General; or state and local educational authorities.

+- In connection with a student's request for or receipt of financial aid, including determining the eligibility, amount or conditions of the financial aid or enforcing the terms and conditions of the aid. - If required by a state law requiring disclosure that was adopted before November 19, 1974. - To state and local authorities to whom such information is specifically allowed to be reported or disclosed under state law in connection with the juvenile justice system. - To organizations conducting certain studies for educational purposes for or on behalf of the College. - To accrediting organizations, including individuals on visiting committees, to carry out their functions. - To parents who claim the student as a dependent for income tax purposes.
+Education record information will be released only with the student's consent or upon receipt of a federal income tax return indicating the student's dependency status, unless otherwise authorized by law. - To comply with a judicial order or a lawfully issued subpoena, provided the College makes a reasonable attempt to notify the student in advance of compliance (except in certain cases involving grand jury subpoenas) or, when the College is involved in a legal action with a parent or student, where disclosure is to the court, without a court order or subpoena, and is relevant for the College to proceed as plaintiff or to defend itself. - To any person, including a parent, whose knowledge of the situation is necessary to protect the health or safety of the student or any other individuals when, considering the totality of the circumstances, the College has determined that there is an articulable and significant threat to the health or safety of a student or any individual. - To comply with a court order obtained under the USA PATRIOT Act of 2001 for education records considered relevant to a terrorism

-- To any person, including a parent, whose knowledge of the situation is necessary to protect the health or safety of the student or any other individuals when, considering the totality of the circumstances, the College has determined that there is an articulable and significant threat to the health or safety of a student or any individual. - To comply with a court order obtained under the USA PATRIOT Act of 2001 for education records considered relevant to a terrorism investigation or prosecution, without advance notice to the student. - To disclose to a student's parent information regarding any violation of law or of College rule or policy as to alcohol or controlled substances use or possession, if the student is under age 21 at the time of the disclosure and the College determines that such alcohol/drug use or possession constitutes a disciplinary violation. - To disclose information provided to the College under Section 170101 of the Violent Crime Control and Law Enforcement Act of 1994 (42 U.S.C.
-14071) concerning registered sex offenders who are required to register under that section. - To the U.S. Citizenship and Immigration Services (USCIS) / Department of Homeland Security (DHS) concerning an F, J, or M nonimmigrant alien, only to the extent necessary for the College to comply with Student and Exchange Visitor Program (SEVP) reporting requirements, as mandated by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, the USA PA-TRIOT Act, the Enhanced Border Security and Visa Entry Reform Act of 2002, and the regulation at 8 CFR 214.1(h). - Consent is not necessary for the College to disclose required information to USCIS or DHS in compliance with SEVP reporting obligations. - COMPLIANCE Students are encouraged to contact the Registrar if they have questions about this policy.
-The Registrar may be reached by calling (218) 335-4222, emailing stacey.lundberg@lltc.edu, or writing to: 6945 Little Wolf Rd.
-NW, Cass Lake MN 56633 For additional information, you may call 1-800-USA-LEARN (1-800-872-5327) (voice).
+- investigation or prosecution, without advance notice to the student. - To disclose to a student's parent information regarding any violation of law or of College rule or policy as to alcohol or controlled substances use or possession, if the student is under age 21 at the time of the disclosure and the College determines that such alcohol/drug use or possession constitutes a disciplinary violation. - To disclose information provided to the College under Section 170101 of the Violent Crime Control and Law Enforcement Act of 1994 (42 U.S.C.
+14071) concerning registered sex offenders who are required to register under that section. - To the U.S. Citizenship and Immigration Services (USCIS) / Department of Homeland Security (DHS) concerning an F, J, or M nonimmigrant alien, only to the extent necessary for the College to comply with Student and Exchange Visitor Program (SEVP) reporting requirements, as mandated by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996, the USA PATRIOT Act, the Enhanced Border Security and Visa Entry Reform Act of 2002, and the regulation at 8 CFR 214.1(h). - Consent is not necessary for the College to disclose required information to USCIS or DHS in compliance with SEVP reporting obligations.